Christianity steps into power vacuum

 This obvious will have been assisted by the clear evidence to most people at the time, as it is to us now, that power often corrupts and that these king gods mostly didn’t behave in a godlike fashion.

-The concept of monotheism, whereby its believers did not accept that the secular rulers had power over their mind, didn’t sit well amongst these rulers.
+The concept of monotheism, whereby its believers did not accept that the secular rulers had power over their mind, didn’t sit well among these rulers.
 The Jews rapidly became one of the most prosecuted people, the Hittites, Babylonians, Egyptians and Romans all faced these stubborn Jews.
 The poor Jews were most of the times no match to these far more powerful neighbours and suffered the consequences of their strong believe.
 But despite all of this their believe system survived and through Christianity and Islam monotheism became the most powerful form of religion over the following 2500 years.

 Famously Jesus, according the Bible, answered when he was asked about who is charge: ‘Give the Emperor what belongs to the Emperor and to God what belongs to God.’